-A shared asset is a finite resource that tokens may claim or release at certain points in the process flow.
-There are three types of shared assets that have different purposes, as explained in the following table:
+A shared asset is a finite resource that tokens may claim or release at certain points in the process flow or a shared data storage.
+There are a few types of shared assets that have different purposes, as explained in the following table:

 |Resource||Represents a limited supply of some resource that can be acquired and released.
 It can be used to simulate a supply of goods, services, time, materials, employees, etc.|